rizinorg/book/src/analysis/code_analysis.md

     - 0x08048337 fcn 0x08048320 entry0
   - 0x08048425 fcn 0x080483e0 main
 ```
-Use `axg*` to generate radare2 commands which will help you to create graphs using `agn` and `age` commands, according to the XREFs.
+Use `axg*` to generate rizin commands which will help you to create graphs using `agn` and `age` commands, according to the XREFs.

 Apart from predefined algorithms to identify functions there is a way to specify
 a function prelude with a configuration option `anal.prelude`.
 For example, like